-Do you know that there is an additional feature for Google Shopping Ads that really can boost your conversion rate?
+Are you aware that an additional feature for Google Shopping Ads exists that can really boost your conversion rate?
 We are talking about Merchant Promotions for Google Shopping Ads.

-As you know Shopping Ads are highly effective and often have a better performance than standard text ads.
+Shopping Ads are highly effective and often have superior performance to standard text ads.
 Especially because Shopping Ads target users who are already quite far in the buying decision process.
-It is not a brand new feature, Google introduced it in October 2014.
-But only a few retailers have been using it so far.
-However it’s quite simple and a good addon in your PPC-stategy.
-We will show you the basics and what are the dos and donts using Merchant Promotions.
+It is not a brand new feature, Google introduced it already in October 2014.
+Nevertheless, only a few retailers have been using it so far.
+However, it’s a quite simple and beneficial addition to your PPC strategy.
+In this post, we will show you the basics and what are the dos and don’ts of using Merchant Promotions.

 So what are Merchant Promotions and why should you use them?

-You are going to your favorite mall with the intention to buy some new pair of socks (you can never have enough socks!).
-So you’re willing to buy them but you still need the final push because there a is not only one shop in the world who sells socks.
-But wait, in the shop window of this little shop next to you is a sign: “Socks on sale: Save 20% now!”
-Yeahh.. deal.
+Imagine you are going to your favourite mall to buy a new pair of socks (you can never have enough socks!).
+After a while, you’re willing to buy a pair but you are hesitant and still need the final push, as there are plentiful stores selling socks.
+All of a sudden you recognise a sign in the shop window stating: “Socks on sale: Save 20% now!”
+Yeah.. deal.

-Ok let’s go back to the real world, the online world.
+Ok, let’s go back to the real world, the online world.
 Long story short: Merchant promotions are the discount signs for Google Shopping Ads.
-Compare it to the offline shopping experience: Of course you’re more attracted to special offers and discounts.
+Compare it to the offline shopping experience: Obviously, customers are more attracted to special offers and discounts.

 Google Merchant Promotions can: